algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/cumulative.md

 ### <u>Team meeting</u>

-The 17th of January 2024, we gathered for the first during project time to have a meeting about various directions to take, during the morning we have:
+The 17th of January 2024, we gathered for the first during project time to have a meeting about various directions to take, during the morning we had:

 * Discussed the specifications of our Assembly Language,
-* Broke down the different step to build our own Virtual Processor,
+* Broke down the different steps to build our own Virtual Processor,
-* Started working on the Processor's architecture by checking different architectures that already exists,
+* Started working on the Processor's architecture by checking different architectures that already exist,
-* Decided to take inspiration from different CPU, RISK-V, ARM....
+* Decided to take inspiration from different CPUs, RISK-V, ARM...
 * Set up our coding environment and laws of development.

-* We have decided to contact the client about the various decisions that we have taken and the client seemed interesting about the directions we were taking.
+* We have decided to contact the client about the various decisions that we have taken and the client seemed interested in the directions we were taking.

 ### <u>Week feedback</u>

-This week didn't mark any great advancement document writing wise, but gathering to take all these decisions was necessary.
+This week didn't mark any great advancement document writing-wise, but gathering to take all these decisions was necessary.
 We are sure to all have the same scope for the project.
-We still have yet to decide all the specifications for the project, but this will be done shortly.
+We still have yet to decide on all the specifications for the project, but this will be done shortly.

 ### <u>Next week planning </u>

-* Initial meeting on monday the 22nd.
+* Initial meeting on Monday the 22nd
 * Functional specification near finalization
-* Functional specification review, if finished.
+* Functional specification review, if finished
-* Project Charter publishing.
+* Project Charter publishing
-* Advencing on Technical specifications.
-(25% of completion)
+* Advancing on Technical specifications (25% of completion)
-* Advencing on Test plan.
-(20% completion)
+* Advancing on Test plan (20% completion)
-* Discuss the last details.
+* Discuss the last details
-* Beginning of vCPU development.
+* Beginning of vCPU development

 </details>